top of page

 But oriented.

-If you want a sense of me beyond these words
+If you want a sense of how this work feels in practice:

 Read an article.